You see the following error and message when you try to do any of these things:

 Note If the Xbox Live account is a child account, make sure that you enter the child's Microsoft account credentials.

-To make sure that the Microsoft account you’re using is the right one, try signing in to Xbox.com by using the same Microsoft account that you’re trying to use on your console.
+To make sure you’re using the right Microsoft account, try signing in to Xbox.com by using the same Microsoft account that you’re trying to use on your console.
 If there’s a problem with that Microsoft account, you’ll be prompted to correct it.

 If you’re signed in with the wrong gamertag or if you’re prompted to create a new Microsoft account, you’re likely using the wrong Microsoft account.

 If the Xbox Live account is a child's account, make sure you enter the child's Microsoft account credentials.
-You must use the Microsoft account that was used to create the account.
+You must use the Microsoft account that you used to create the account.

 If your child's Microsoft account was automatically created as part of Family Account setup and you try to reset the password, email is sent to the parent’s Microsoft account (the Xbox Live family primary account).
 Follow the instructions in that email to reset the child's account's password.

 If you only want to download the account profile, sign in with the Xbox Live family primary account and use the Download Profile feature.

 Thanks for your feedback!